ringpackages/socket/README.md

 ## Author

-	This game is developed by Abdallah Elsharif
+	This extension is developed by Abdallah Elsharif